melasistema/Laravel-LLM-Dataset-Explorer/README.md

 If you want to seed the database with sample user for the login, you can run:

 `php artisan db:seed`

-### 5. Start the Development Environment with Laravel Sail

-Ensure that **Docker Desktop** is running, and then start the Laravel Sail development environment:

-`vendor/sail up`

-This will start all necessary Docker containers for your application, and you can access it locally.

 ----------